tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/TrafficSimulation/Instruction/index.md

 Please configure the `TrafficSimulator` component as the following:

 1. Fill in the `Traffic Intersections` field with `TrafficIntersection` objects
-2. Fill in `Random Traffic Sims` field
+2. Fill in the `Random Traffic Sims` field
-    1. Fill in `Traffic Sim Npc Vehicle Prefab` field with vehicle prefab what you want to spawn
+    1. Fill in the `Traffic Sim Npc Vehicle Prefab` field with vehicle prefabs what you want to spawn
-    2. Fill in `Spawnable Traffic Lanes` field with `TrafficLane` where you want to spawn vehicles
+    2. Fill in the `Spawnable Traffic Lanes` field with `TrafficLane` where you want to spawn vehicles

 For detailed settings, see [here](../Abstract/index.md#configulations)

 ## Locate Pedestrian (optional)
-You can locate pedestrian NPC if you need.<br>
+You can locate pedestrian NPCs if needed.<br>
-Pedestrian can animated and walk around where they are located.<br>
+Pedestrians can animated and walk around where they are located.<br>
 Direction which pedestrian start to walking can be set in `Transform` of it.

 ![Pedestrian](./pedestrian.png)

-Please configure Pedestrian NPCs component as the following:
+Please configure pedestrian NPCs as the following:

-1. Locate pedestrian prefab on scene
+1. Locate pedestrian prefabs on a scene
     1. Prefabs is in `Assets/Awsim/Prefabs/Entity/Npc/Pedestrian/`
-    2. Pedestrian should be child object of `NPCPedestrians` hierarchy
+    2. Pedestrians should be child object of `NPCPedestrians` hierarchy
-2. Attach `SimplePedestrianWalkerController` component to pedestrian
+2. Attach `SimplePedestrianWalkerController` component to pedestrians
 3. (optional) Configure parameters of `SimplePedestrianWalkerController`

 The parameters of `SimplePedestrianWalkerController` are listed in the following table: